Organisation and Administration

 Bifröst University is a private non-profit institution.
 The highest governing body at Bifröst is its five-member Board of Governors.
 The Board of Governors appoints the Rector, who is responsible in turn to the Board of Governors for the financial management of the University and its day-to-day operation.
 The Rector represents the University in dealings with employees, students and external parties.

 The fifteen-member Council of Representatives is the highest authority in the affairs of the University as they relate to operating activities and financial matters.

-The Rector’s Office oversees central administration at Bifröst University.
+The Rector’s Office oversees central administration at Bifröst University and run the Department of Development and International Affairs.
 Two divisions, the Academic Services Division and Operations and Finance Division, provide administration support services for all departments at Bifröst University.